mdn/curriculum/curriculum/2-core/4-best-practices-and-essential-tooling/7-1-accessibility-basics.md

 Learning outcomes:

-- Understand the point of accessibility — human rights, legal requirements, but also increased usability for everyone, better SEO, and a wider target audience.
+- Understand the point of accessibility — increased usability for everyone, better SEO, and a wider target audience.
+Also be aware of the legal requirements.

 - Understand that accessibility should be considered from the start of a project, and not bolted on at the end.

 - Understand the Web Content Accessibility Guidelines (WCAG) conference criteria.

 - Use semantic HTML, aka "The right element for the right job", because the browser provides so many built-in accessibility hooks.

-  - Basic examples include `<p>` or heading elements

-  - More complex examples include `<details>`/`<summary>` or `<dialog>` elements
+Good examples are `<a>` and `<input>` elements.

 - Accessible best practices